 Blog Sports Sports Science

-Why It's So Important to Use Sports Analysis Software in Basketball
+Why It's So Important to Use Basketball Software for Injury Prevention

-The term may sound difficult to understand, but it’s not.
-And by using sports analysis software to accurately determining the total load for each of your players, coaches can draw conclusions about the physical demands of the game and its players.
+By using basketball software to accurately determine the total load for each of your players, coaches can draw conclusions about the physical demands of the game and its players.

 Basketball player taking a jump shot in a game as his mechanical loading is being monitored by a player tracking system.